Iran has been one of the staunches opponents of the United States in the Middle East since the Islamic Revolution of 1979.

 Iran Sanctions: Energy Market Winners and Losers

-It is well-known that President Trump has harshly criticized the JCPOA (the Iran nuclear deal) since the electoral campaign.
+It is well-known that President Trump has harshly criticized the the Iran nuclear deal (officially the Joint Comprehensive Plan of Action, JCPOA) since the electoral campaign.
 Now that he is in charge, he has decided to withdraw the US from the agreement and has announced the reintroduction of sanctions on Iran.

 Unsurprisingly they will target oil exports, the country's main source of income.
 This will naturally have effects on Iran, but also on countries that currantly purchase oil from it; notably China, India, South Korea, Turkey and several EU states.